eclipse-glsp/glsp/MIGRATION_GUIDE.md

 Previously the initialize function was also used to configure initial actions that should be dispatched.
 This behavior is now discouraged.
-Please use [Diagram Startup Hooks](#diagram-startup-hooks)'s to configure initial actions.
+Please use [Diagram Startup Hooks](#diagram-startup-hooks) to configure initial actions.

 ### Generic ModelSource